Join us at the Historic Lyndhurst Mansion in Tarrytown!

 Museum Guide

-Training is provided.
-New hires will be given the materials necessary to learn the history of the house, the families that lived here, and information about the art and furnishings within the mansion.
+New hires will be given the materials and training necessary to learn Lyndhurst’s history, including facts about former residents, and information on the art and furnishings within the mansion.
 Public speaking skills are required.
 The ability to communicate information clearly and concisely to an audience is a must!

-If you are interested, please email Amy Boesch, Senior Manager of Visitor Services.
-Please include a letter of intent and your resume!
+If interested, email Amy Boesch, Senior Manager of Visitor Services.
+Please include a letter of intent and your resume.

 APPLY HERE